MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 }
 ```

 The next step in this process is to create a delegate that our sender is going to trigger!
-Lets map out what our senders and receivers look like.
+Lets map out what our delegators and and delegate receivers look like.

 The sender is going to be the event listener usernameCollision because only at that point in time do we want to display the alert.